foolip/mdn-bcd-collector/README.md

 ## Reviewing BCD changes

-When reviewing [BCD pull requests](https://github.com/mdn/browser-compat-data/pulls) that were created using mdn-bcd-collector, it helps to have a high-level understanding of how it works and what kinds of errors to look for.
+When reviewing [BCD pull requests](https://github.com/mdn/browser-compat-data/pulls) created using mdn-bcd-collector, it helps to have a high-level understanding of how it works and what kinds of errors are common.

 Basically, feature tests are run on multiple versions of the same browser and support ranges are inferred.
-For example, if a test returns false in Chrome 1-50 and returns true in Chrome 51 and later, `{ "version_added": 51 }` will be inferred.
+A test could be as simple as `'fetch' in window`.
+If that test returns false in Chrome 1-41 and returns true in Chrome 42 and later, `{ "version_added": 42 }` will be inferred.

-Certain kinds of errors are worth looking out for:
+These errors are worth looking out for:

 - False negatives, where a test fails to detect support.
 This results in either an incorrect `false` or support actually going back further than inferred.
 Common causes are:

   - Missing [interface objects](https://heycam.github.io/webidl/#interface-object).
 For example, `crypto.subtle` was shipped long before the `SubtleCrypto` interface was [exposed](https://webkit.org/b/165629) in some browsers.
 Missing interface objects was common in the past but is quite *uncommon* for APIs introduced after ~2020.
   - [Attributes](https://heycam.github.io/webidl/#es-attributes) weren't on the prototypes in some older browsers, for example [before Chrome 43](https://github.com/mdn/browser-compat-data/issues/7843).

   To guard against this, follow the link to the test and expand the code.
 A simple `'propertyName' in InterfaceName` test can yield false negatives, so an *instance* of the type should be created and tested.

 - Consistency with other parts of the same feature.
 Does it seem plausible that the feature was introduced earlier or later than other parts?
 Examples of consistency to look for:

   - Support for `navigator.gpu` implies support for the `GPU` interface, because `navigator.gpu` is an instance of that interface.
   - Support for `audioContext.createPanner()` implies support for `PannerNode`, because that is the return type.
   - Support for `AnalyserNode` implies support for `AudioNode`, because `AnalyserNode` inherits from `AudioNode`.